 At a Glance – Be informed about your finances.
 Don’t depend on someone else to protect and track your money.

-This post will be a continuation of the previous post titled How Do I Get a Handle On My Money.
+This post will be a continuation of the previous post titled Where Do I Start With My Money?
 In this previous post, I talked about what FI means, how to calculate your FI number and then gave you 2 assignments.

 - Add up all you debt (I mean ALL of it)